Why Women Get Hot Flushes

 3. Surgical menopause

-This is usually referred to as a surgical menopause and the sudden drop in hormones can bring on severe symptoms in many cases.
+This is referred to as a surgical menopause and the sudden drop in hormones can bring on severe symptoms in many cases.

 Even if the ovaries are retained it’s no guarantee that an early menopause will not occur, as their effectiveness at producing progesterone will be affected and will diminish over time.